7 Five Parameters

 For now, we leave in multiple observations for a single person.

-First, let’s sample from our dataset.
+First, let’s sample from our data set.

 ch7_a |>